-In addition to the general static rules of TTCN-3 given in clause 5, the following restrictions apply:
+In addition to the general static rules of TTCN-3 given in clause 5 and shown in table 15, the following restrictions apply:

 - a) The catch operation shall only be used at procedure-based ports.
 The type of the caught exception shall be specified in the signature of the procedure that raised the exception. - b) No binding of the incoming values to the terms of the expression or to the template shall occur.
 The assignment of the exception values to variables shall be made in the assignment part of the catch operation. - c) Catching timeout exceptions shall be restricted to the exception handling part of a call.
-No further matching criteria (including a from part) and no assignment part is allowed for a catch operation that handles a timeout exception. - d) Exception values accepted by catch any exception shall not be assigned to a variable, i.e. the value clause shall not be present. - e) If CatchAnyException is used in the response and exception handling part of a call operation, it shall only treat exceptions raised by the procedure invoked by the call operation. - f) AddressRef for retrieving the sending entity shall be of type address, component or of the type provided in the address declaration of the port type of the port instance referenced in the catch operation.
+No further matching criteria (including a from part) and no assignment part is allowed for a catch operation that handles a timeout exception. - d) Exception values accepted by catch any exception shall not be assigned to a variable, i.e. the value clause shall not be present. - e) If CatchAnyException is used in the response and exception handling part of a call operation, it shall only treat exceptions raised by the procedure invoked by the call operation. - f) All AddressRef items in the from clause and all VariableRef items in the sender clause shall be of type address, component or of the address type bound to the port type (see clause 6.2.9) of the port instance referenced in the catch operation.
+No AddressRef in the from clause shall contain the special value null at the time of the operation. - g) The PortArrayRef shall be a reference to a completely initialized port array. - h) The index redirection shall only be used when the operation is used on an any from port array construct. - i) If the index redirection is used for single-dimensional arrays, the type of the integer variable shall allow storing the highest index of the respective port array. - j) If the index redirection is used for multi-dimensional arrays, the size of the integer array or record of integer type shall exactly be the same as the dimension of the respective port array, and the its type shall allow storing the highest index (from all dimensions) of the port array.